alanpaulprice/git-cheatsheet/README.md

 ```
 git reset <filename>
 ```
-reset all changes to the specified file, since the last commit. ```--``` specifies that there are no more options after it. avoids potential confusion between branches and files
+reset changes to the specified file, since the last commit. ```--``` specifies that there are no more options after it. avoids potential confusion between the names of branches and files
 ```
 git checkout -- <filename>
 ```